haikonguyen/haikonguyen.eu/static/posts/2017-02-05-singapore.md

 Looking back in the history, this country has changed so much during last two centuries.
 Literally from a swamp to the British colonial port and finally into today’s World Metropolis.
 It was not always easy for this country to develop into today’s super modern city, but Singapore managed to do it against all odds.For all the things that happened to the country, the Singaporean people are very grateful to two important men.

-First gratitude was given to all the the efforts of Sir Thomas Stamford Raffles aka the founder of Singapore, who consistently believed that Singapore would be, one day, the international British Trade Port.
+First gratitude was given to all the efforts of Sir Thomas Stamford Raffles aka the founder of Singapore, who consistently believed that Singapore would be, one day, the international British Trade Port.
 Raffles eventually succeeded and Singapore became one of the most important British Colonial Trade Port.
 After the succesful establishment, Raffles was summoned back to Sumatra and Singapore governance was left to William Farquhar who did not seem to care about Singapore much and during is reign, the country took over the bad British influences from mainland China including Opium distribution, prostitution and crime.
 Raffles later came back to Singapore, blame Farquhar and basically cancel him from the position.
 After Raffles died, Singapore remained as a British colony until 1959.

 In 1959, a young man and brilliant law student of the Cambridge University, Mr. Lee Kuan Yew was elected as the first Prime Minister of Singapore.
 This politician was considered by all Singaporeans as founding father of modern Singapore.
 He wanted to make Singapore completely indenpendent from the British government and during the time in his office, he basically transformed Singapore from “third world country” into today’s Metropolis.
 Lee knew that without the natural resources, the country needed to redesign the old Economy model, so he opened the market for foreign investors.